SciML/NonlinearSolve.jl/docs/src/tutorials/large_systems.md

 Any [LinearSolve.jl-compatible preconditioner](https://docs.sciml.ai/LinearSolve/stable/basics/Preconditioners/)
 can be used as a preconditioner in the linear solver interface.
-To define preconditioners, one must define a `precs` function in compatible with nonlinear solvers which returns the left and right preconditioners, matrices which approximate the inverse of `W = I - gamma*J` used in the solution of the ODE.
+To define preconditioners, one must define a `precs` function in compatible with linear solvers which returns the left and right preconditioners, matrices which approximate the inverse of `W = I - gamma*J` used in the solution of the ODE.
 An example of this with using [IncompleteLU.jl](https://github.com/haampie/IncompleteLU.jl) is as follows: